common-workflow-language/common-workflow-language/core/tool-description.md

 ## Basic file format

-Tool description can conceptually be splitted into these parts:
+Tool description can conceptually be split into these parts:

 ### Context and ID